small-cactus/Jarvis-ChatGPT-VoiceAssistant/.github/README.md

 1. **Setup Python**: Ensure you have Python installed.
 If not, [download Python](https://www.python.org/downloads/).
 2. **Install Dependencies**: Simply run `install.bat`.
 3. **Launch Jarvis**: Run `Run.bat`.
 Should you encounter any hiccups, dive into the troubleshooting section.
+4. **Have Fun!**

+## 💬 Share with your friends
+  The people that clone, download, and view jarvis are what makes this possible for me to not lose motivation. *Please share Jarvis* with a link to this page! **Everyone has permission to share this anywhere they want**, post my projects anywhere you want!!
+#

 ## 🔍 Troubleshooting
 - **Initial Issues**: If `Run.bat` closes abruptly, manually open a terminal in the Jarvis directory and input: